devzendo/transputer-emulator/README.md

 Notably, thanks to:

 Michael Brüstle of transputer.net for assistance with details of the T800, and for finding problems with timer queue addresses - and for maintaining a superb archive.
+Also for granting access to the Transputer Validation Suite (which is not for redistribution).

 Dr. Barry Cook, formerly of Keele University, for starting my interest in the transputer, and for my final year undergraduate Computer Science project, also a transputer emulator (with different goals).